j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ---

 ## Quick Spot Check
 First things first, check your actual sequence files to be sure your data isn't hot garbage before you go through all of this.
 I generally recommend [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), as it gives a good overview of how well your sequencing went.
 It's also dead easy to use and will indicate whether you might need to trim adaptors off your reads.
 It will tell you how many duplicate reads you have, which for histone ChIP-seq shouldn't be more than 20% or so.
+For TF ChIP, this might get higher, as the peaks are usually sharper.
+Any peakcaller worth it's weight will handle these appropriately, so it's usually not necessary to remove them, though it likely wouldn't hurt anything if you did.
+I've heard arguments for both choices.

 ---